gamendoza26/acapella-detector/README.md

 ## What It Does
 This project builds a machine learning system that can automatically classify short audio clips as **a cappella** (voice-only music) or **non-a cappella** (instrumental or mixed).
 I collected and curated my own dataset, extracted mel-spectrogram audio features, trained multiple baseline and regularized models, and performed robustness and ablation studies to evaluate performance.
+Got it – you want a ready-to-paste markdown block, no “coming soon,” just real numbers an

 ## Quick Start
 ```bash